arresteddevops/ado-hugo/README.md

 Every episode needs a few images.
 You need the following

 1. **Episode thumbnail** - This must be square, PNG, and 500px by 500px.
 Enlarge it slightly if you have to.
-As of right now, these must be named EXACTLY the same as the episode file name (i.e., `devops-at-etsy.png`).
-They will live in the `static/episode/img` folder.
+They should be named after the episode name (i.e., `devops-at-etsy.png`).
+You should probably put them in the `static/episode/img` folder.
 2. **Episode banner** - These need to be PNG, 800px by 420 px.
-The need to be named using the episode name as a template (i.e., `devops-at-etsy-banner.png`) and stored in the `static/episode/img` folder.
+They should be named using the episode name as a template (i.e., `devops-at-etsy-banner.png`) and stored in the `static/episode/img` folder.
 3. **Facebook sharing image** - These need to be PNG, 1200px by 630 px, and named after the episode (i.e., `devops-at-etsy.png`).
 They are stored in the `static/img/social/fb` folder.
-4. **Guest image(s)** - These need to be PNG, 500px x 500px, and named after the guest data file name (i.e., `mstratton.png`).
+4. **Guest image(s)** - These need to be PNG, 500px x 500px, and should be named after the guest  file name (i.e., `mstratton.png`).
 They are stored in the `static/img/guests` folder

 When you create a new episode, Hugo will populate the frontmatter of the .md file with a bunch of stuff for you.
 These are the required items to be sure to populate:

 It is HIGHLY recommended to use the `hugo new episode` command to create an episode.
 For example, `hugo new episode/my-awesome-episode.md` will create a properly formatted file in `events/my-awesome-episode.md`.

 * **Description** - A string in double quotes.
 Please make sure that any double quotes are escaped, as such: `\"DevOps\"`
-* **podcast** - this is the URL to the podcast MP3.
+* **podcast_file** - this is the URL to the podcast MP3.
 You may not have this at the time you are creating an epiosde page, so that's okay.
+* **podcast_duration** - the length of the podcast in minutes:seconds, etc
 * **guests** - a comma separated list of the guests, in the format first initial, last name (i.e., `"jhand", "srosenbaum"`).
 The names should line up to md files in `content/guest`
 * **hosts** - a comma separated list of the hosts, in the format first initial, last name (i.e., `"mstratton", "thess"`).
 The names should line up to md files in `content/host`
 * **sponsors** - comma separated list of the sponsors for the episode.
 Same rules apply as guests, but the data files are in `data/sponsors`
 * **explicit** - this is a "yes" or "no" (in quotes) value depending on if the episode has explicit language.
 If you are not sure, please set it to "yes".
 * **episode** - a string for the episode number, i.e., `"42"`
+* **episode_image** - the path to the image for this episode for the front page.
+Example: `episode/img/devops-at-etsy.png`.
+* **episode_banner** - the path to the banner image for the episode.
+Example: `episode/img/devops-at-etsy-banner.png`.
 * **title** - the title of the episode.
 It's a string inside double quotes.
 * **images** - Array of images for social sharing.
 You should be able to just take the default and replace the slug with the "friendly" for that episode.
 * **author** - A string that contains either "Matt", "Bridget", or "Trevor"